 to a four-year BFA program.
 Two-thirds of the total credit hours are in studio art

 and graphic design courses, and one-third are in general education courses.

 The curriculum includes studio art foundations courses as well as specialized study in graphic design and typography.
 Courses focus on the fundamentals of visual arts and design, and parallel the course work in the first two-years of a BFA degree at a four-year institution.
 In your second year of the degree, you will focus studies on graphic design classes and prepare for transfer to premier art colleges.

 The Graphic Design AFA is a designated statewide program.
 The Maryland Higher Education Commission designates some community college programs as statewide programs.
 A student may enroll in any of these programs at the same rates as in-county residents if the program is not offered by their local community college or if the student cannot enroll due to an enrollment limit.
 For more information on statewide programs, please see Curricula Informationnew window.

 Enroll at MC and set your sights on a successful career in the visual arts.

 Upon completion of this program, a student will be able to:

 - Demonstrate visual problem solving capability.

 - Utilize foundational skills and demonstrate competency in a range of art media and techniques.

-- Demonstrate comprehension of art and graphic design within an historical and contemporary context.
+- Apply a comprehension of art historical and contemporary concepts to the creative process.